sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/workflow.md

 ## Resources {#resources-config}

-It's common to configure processors (and other components) [as resources][TODO] in order to keep the pipeline configuration cleaner.
-With the workflow processor you can include branch processors configured as resources within your workflow either by specifying them by name in the field `order`, if Benthos doesn't find a branch within the workflow configuration of that name it'll refer to the resources.
+It's common to configure processors (and other components) [as resources]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/resources" >}}) in order to keep the pipeline configuration cleaner.
+With the workflow processor you can include branch processors configured as resources within your workflow either by specifying them by name in the field `order`, if Tyk Streams doesn't find a branch within the workflow configuration of that name it'll refer to the resources.

 Alternatively, if you do not wish to have an explicit ordering, you can add resource names to the field `branch_resources` and they will be included in the workflow with automatic DAG resolution along with any branches configured in the `branches` field.